microservices-api/kubernetes-microprofile-lab/README.md

     $ cd darwin-amd64
     ```

-1. Now configure the Helm client locally:
+1. Now configure the Helm client locally. **Note:** _This will replace your current's Helm CLI.
+If you can create a back up of your current Helm CLI and replace the lab's Helm CLI after you are done with the lab_:
     ```console
     $ sudo mv helm /usr/local/bin
     $ sudo chmod a+x /usr/local/bin/helm